-What my mornings looked like:
+What my morning habits looked like:

-I’d go to bed around 4:00 am, wake up at 6:00 and after the kids go to school, I’d sleep for another 4 hours or so, take a power nap in the evening and repeat.
+I’d go to bed around 4:00 am, wake up at 6:00, and after the kids go to school, I’d sleep for another 4 hours, take a power nap in the evening and repeat.
 It was the quietest time of the day; it worked for me well until our entire lives changed in 2020.

 Of course, I no longer had the daytime to sleep after lockdown, so the night-time sessions just weren’t feasible anymore.

 Get them dressed.
 Get them ready for online school and then start my morning routine.
 I felt frazzled and full of anxiety.
 I wanted something different.

 I knew something had to change.
 I wanted to be more productive, but how?
 And when?

 I didn’t know how to manage my mornings and didn’t even know what a productive morning looked like.
-I reached a point where I wanted to implement new habits, wake early and make changes, but every morning I still woke late and easily talked myself out of it.
+Finally, I reached a point where I wanted to implement new habits, wake early and make changes, but every morning I still woke late and easily talked myself out of it.

 As a mother of three, blog owner and with the stress of 2020 and now 2021, I realized I needed to switch my habits and rely on my mornings more.
 Be more productive.
-And the only way to do that was to give myself time in the mornings when it was still quiet with uninterrupted time from my family and the rest of the world.
+And the only way to do that was to give me time in the mornings when it was still quiet with uninterrupted time from my family and the rest of the world.

-How my mornings look like now:
+What my morning habits look like now: